damiano/pan2020-rmit/README.md

 ### data preparation
 The train data for our task is should not be exposed to the public according to the PAN restrictions, if you want to get access to the data, go to this link : https://pan.webis.de/clef20/pan20-web/author-profiling.html

+After downloding the data, put them copy and paste the en and es folder into the relative path /text_classification/data
 ```bash
 python3 modelTrainer.py
 ```